 Powered by Actio’s single, central relational database software technology, Material Disclosure manages detailed product information, including supporting documentation, such as Safety Data Sheets, technical data sheets, certificates of analysis, and food grade certificates – creating a single product record for each material.
 Material Disclosure securely – and by permission only – collects, warehouses and distributes compositional information on raw materials used in product manufacture.

-Contact us at your convenience to find out how Material Disclosure supply chain collaboration software would work for your quality efforts, compliance, and your company as a whole.
+Contact us today to find out how Material Disclosure risk assessment software would work for your company.